Yoshino is an art polymath with a direct focus on image-making, writing, and interviewing.

-Experimentation and curiosity have always been at the forefront of Yoshino’s creative practice.
-In 2015, Yoshino created Artist Decoded, a podcast that was birthed out of a necessity to explore the individual practices, lifestyles, and inner-workings of artists from various mediums.
-The soul of the podcast has remained intact while simultaneously blooming into new iterations and exploring different ideas.
+Conversation and curiosity are cornerstones of Yoshino’s creative practice.
+In 2015, he created Artist Decoded, a podcast that explores the practices, lifestyles, and psychology of artists from various mediums.

-Additionally seeking to promote diversity, scholarship, and collaboration between artists, Yoshino and Hopkins created NOH/WAVE/ACADEMY in 2018.
-The online Academy’s purpose is to champion art education and to offer innovative perspectives to any medium of creativity.
+While seeking to promote diversity, scholarship, and collaboration between artists, Yoshino and Hopkins created NOH/WAVE/ACADEMY in 2018.
+The online Academy’s purpose is to advance art education and to offer innovative perspectives within all art practices.

 Yoshino has spent his life adapting and evolving his process.
 He strives to cultivate enlightenment while continuing the journey of honesty, clarity, and truth.